 - Eastern Europe

-The North America is rightfully considered to be the third biggest continent by the number of occupied developers after Asia and Europe.
-The guys over there have everything from the top-notch tech expertise to the excellent management.
-However, the price for their job is going to be according.
+North America is rightfully considered to be the third biggest continent by the number of occupied developers after Asia and Europe.
+The guys over there have everything from top-notch tech expertise to excellent management.
+However, the price for their job is going to be accordingly higher.

 The average rate for software development is around $100-150 per hour depending on the city, level of experience, and the project requirements.